 1. Triage and routing

 Before anything is answered, every incoming ticket gets read, categorised, prioritised, and tagged by an AI layer.
 Urgent goes to the top of a human queue.
 Status questions go to the status agent.
 Policy questions go to the knowledge agent.
 Complaints get flagged red.
-Nothing is "answered" yet — it is just sorted.
+Nothing is "answered" yet.
+It is just sorted.

 This single change, alone, recovers 5-10 hours of team time per week in a 1,000-tickets-per-month operation.
 It is also the safest layer to deploy because it never speaks to the customer.